The world is mostly full of nonsense. Get straight to the good stuff using these handy shortcuts.

 Trust Fund.
 The best band ever to come out of Bristol.
 Happy to argue about that any time.
 Would be bigger than god if there were any sense in this world.

 Two White Cranes.
 Another guitar- (and bass-) toting titan of Bristol music.
-Pops up in many guises, all brilliant, but this is her solo thing.
+Pops up in many guises, all brilliant, but this was one of her solo things that we particularly love.

 Bristol CX.
 Cyclo-cross: the best of all possible bike-riding worlds.
 We sponsor our local club, Bristol CX.
 Get involved!

 WTTA hill climb series.
 Local hill climbs are amazing.
-We sponsor the WTTA series.
+We’ve sponsored the WTTA series.
 Proper grassroots goodness.

 Matt Jones.
 Our friend Matt Jones rides mountain bikes very quickly for infeasibly long periods of time.
 He’s an endurance racer, see?
 He’s European 24-hour Champion.
 That’s pretty amazing.
 We sponsor him too.